ivan-zapreev/SCOTS2SR/README.md

 ![The tool's left - grammar](./doc/img/tool_ui_left_gr.png)

 The second one is fully devoted to the grammar to be used when generating the controllers.
-For the ldetails on the possibilities for the grammar please refer to [SR2JLIB](https://github.com/ivan-zapreev/SR2JLIB/).
+For the details on the possibilities for the grammar please refer to [SR2JLIB](https://github.com/ivan-zapreev/SR2JLIB/).

 ### The right panel